gotchoices/MyCHIPs/doc/learn-users.md

   a direct credit relationship.
 But private users are more likely to want to stay that way--private.
 - Second, MyCHIPs is all about decentralization.
 This is a conscious choice made to optimize the freedom and independence of users.
-Unfortunately, DNS, makes you rely on a centralized, hierarchical authority to vouch for the authenticity of each digital resource you access.
+Unfortunately, DNS, relies on a centralized, hierarchical authority to vouch for the authenticity of each digital resource you access.
   There are currently a limited number of these authorities established in a reliable